GFDRR/rdl-website-new/pages/project.md

 ---
 # Origin of the Risk Data Library (2016-2021)

-The Risk Data Library concept emerged from research into the risk information needs and priorities of the disaster risk management (DRM) sector.
-In 2014, GFDRR and the UK Government Department for International Development (DfID) launched an 18-month consultation with donors, data producers and users from over a hundred organisations across the DRM community.
+In 2014, GFDRR and the UK Government Department for International Development (DfID) launched an 18-month consultation with donors, data producers and users from over a hundred organisations across the disaster risk management community to identify disaster risk information needs and gaps.

 Several priority needs were identified and seed funding made available to projects that would start to address them.
 The Risk Data Library began as one of these projects and addresses four of the eight priorities identified in the research:

 * Plausible hazard scenarios for developing countries
 * Open and freely available vulnerability functions